How To: Identify an unknown projected coordinate system using ArcMap 10.1 and later versions

 - Instead of a geographic (datum) transformation issue, the data in some cases may have been created with units of the International Foot, instead of the U.S. Survey Foot.
 The U.S. Survey Foot (foot_us) is defined as exactly 1200/3937 of a meter, or 0.3048006096012192....

 The International Foot (foot) is defined as exactly 0.3048 of a meter.
 While this difference is microscopic, if multiplied by a typical False Easting or False Northing value from the StatePlane Coordinate System, this difference may create an offset in the data of tens of feet.

-a.
-Open the UTM folder under Projected Coordinate Systems. b.
-Perform the same steps as described in Step 4, A-F. Select the correct UTM zone for the unknown data from the following datums - they are the most commonly used in the United States.
-NAD 1927 NAD 1983 WGS 1984
+- Perform the same steps as described in Step 4a through 4f, above.
+Select the correct UTM zone for the unknown data from the following datums - they are the most commonly used in the United States.

 Data in the UTM coordinate system, on the NAD 1983 datum, is approximately 200 meters north of the same data on the NAD 1927 datum.
 There may be a slight shift either east or west between data on these two datums but an approximate 200-meter difference in the northing is diagnostic.